Laure Lavalette

-Laure Lavalette (born 11 April 1976) is a French lawyer and politician affiliated with the National Rally.
+Laure Lavalette ([lɔʁ lavalɛt]; born 11 April 1976) is a French politician who has represented the 2nd constituency of the Var department in the National Assembly since 2022.
+A member of the National Rally (RN), she started her political career as a municipal councillor of Toulon (2014–2022).
+Lavalette is a lawyer by occupation.

-Since 2022, she has been a Member of the National Assembly representing Var's 2nd constituency.

 Education and personal life

 Lavelette was born and spent her youth in Paris.
 She trained and practised as a lawyer in Bordeaux before moving to Toulon in 1999.
 However, she left her profession for a period in order to care for one of her children who was born with down's syndrome.
 She is married to a fisherman and has five children.
 Lavelette has also described herself as a practicing Catholic.

 Political career

 She first joined the National Front (now National Rally) in 1997 and unsuccessfully stood for the party in the regional elections of that year in Bègles.
 In 1999, she defected to the National Republican Movement formed by former National Front politician Bruno Mégret but subsequently returned to the National Front.

 Lavelette was elected municipal councillor within the opposition in Toulon in 2014 then regional councilor in Provence-Alpes-Côte d'Azur in June 2021.

 During the 2022 French legislative election Lavelette contested Var's 2nd Constituency and was elected defeating incumbent deputy Cécile Muschotti.